 Competing titles registered before the 2012 Act’s powers took effect can continue to exist in the land register.
 If this overlap is brought to our attention, we will note it in the register.
 We can only rectify if the action we must take is obvious.

-A key principle of the 2012 Act is that the same area of land cannot be represented by more than one cadastral unit, that each registered plot of land has a title sheet, and there can be only one title sheet per plot.
+A key principle of the Land Registration etc (Scotland) Act 2012 (the 2012 Act) is that the same area of land cannot be represented by more than one cadastral unit, that each registered plot of land has a title sheet, and there can be only one title sheet per plot.
 This means that new competing titles cannot be created on the land register under the 2012 Act (although transitional provisions apply to allow existing registered competing titles to continue initially).

 Competing titles in the land register